This post is sponsored by DecoArt. All opinions expressed are my own. Thank you for supporting the brands that keep The Crafted Life Making!

 Durable paint is key for this project!
 DecoArt’s Outdoor Living paint is great because you don’t need a sealer and it comes in such beautiful colors!
-I used wildflower, sunset, harvest, adirondack, and turquoise sky.
+I used wildflower, sunset, harvest, Adirondack, and turquoise sky.
 You can the other colors available here or just head to JoAnn’s (select stores) or AC Moore (all stores) to see them in person.

+And that’s my rainbow table makeover!
 This project took a bit longer than most others that I’ve done, but I’m so thrilled with the end results!
 It’s much more colorful and my style AND I didn’t have to spend a ton of money to get that result.
 I’d love to know what you think.
 Have you have painted furniture before?
 What was you experience?

 Oh!
 And I just had to cover up that ugly concrete wall.
-Had to.
 Since I rent, I used sidewalk chalk and it worked nicely!
 Not sure how long it will last in the rain, but it’s something that I’ll certainly do again in the future, especially if I’m entertaining guests.